Abnormal Heart Rhythms

 To help find what may be causing problems or to look for problems of the heart structure the doctor may also order:

-- Blood tests and urine tests—to look for abnormal levels of substances in the blood that may stimulate arrhythmias
+- Blood tests and urine tests—to look for stimulants in the blood that may cause rhythm changes

 - Nuclear scanning